MLcase/xai-privacy/README.md

 Run command `docker build -t xaidataprivacy .` in the directory with the Dockerfile.

-Then you can run the image mounted to your working directory with the following command: `docker run -p 8888:8888 -v WORKING_DIRECTORY:/home/jovyan/work xaidataprivacy`
+Then you can run the image mounted to your working directory with the following command: `docker run -p 8888:8888 -v WORKING_DIRECTORY:/home/jovyan/work xaidataprivacy`.
+The working directory should be the directory of this repository.

 Open the jupyter notebook at the URL specified in the command prompt.